georust/geo/CONTRIBUTING.md

 ### Publishing a sub-crate

-1. Ensure `CHANGES.md` lists the PRs, or features added in the version to be released.q
+1. Ensure `CHANGES.md` lists the PRs, or features added in the version to be released.

 1. Update `Cargo.toml` to reflect the new version.
 Note that, a breaking change should be released with a change